yasminefontenele/42_CPP/CPP_Module00/README.md

-This module aims to learn about memory allocation, pointers to members, references and switch statement.
+This module aims to learn about namespaces, classes, member functions, stdio streams, initialization lists, static, consts and some other basic stufs.